Alpha-lipoic acid and insulin autoimmune syndrome: Hirata disease cases

 The benefit-risk reading for alpha-lipoic acid in 2026

 Alpha-lipoic acid is one of the more evidence-supported supplements for diabetic peripheral neuropathy.
-The 2016 Cochrane review found that 600 mg/day oral alpha-lipoic acid produces small improvements in neuropathic symptoms compared with placebo over 4–24 weeks (PMID: 26973309).6 The 2018 ADA standards of care list alpha-lipoic acid as an option for symptomatic diabetic neuropathy (PMID: 29222373).7 Against this modest benefit, IAS is a rare but serious risk that should specifically be screened for in East Asian patients before initiating supplementation.
-A 2024 European post-marketing surveillance analysis of alpha-lipoic acid identified 90 spontaneous case reports of hypoglycaemia attributable to the supplement, with patients of East Asian descent dramatically over-represented (PMID: 38245967).8
+The 2016 Cochrane review found that 600 mg/day oral alpha-lipoic acid produces small improvements in neuropathic symptoms compared with placebo over 4–24 weeks (PMID: 22331979).5 The American Diabetes Association position statement on diabetic neuropathy reviews alpha-lipoic acid among agents studied for symptomatic relief (PMID: 27999003).6 Against this modest benefit, IAS is a rare but serious risk that should specifically be screened for in East Asian patients before initiating supplementation, with the syndrome kept in the differential for anyone who develops spontaneous hypoglycaemia after starting the supplement.

 Practical prescribing in 2026